Problem: 'I see MAC addresses - why don't I see IP addresses

 useful when you have a network with many static IP devices like

-networked printers, routers and switches.
-You can also
+networked printers, routers and switches - use Import

-enter MAC/IP addresses one at a time manually.
+ARP Table.
+You can also enter MAC/IP addresses one at a

-We recommend Server/Router 1 and 2 be a
+We recommend Router/Server 1 and 2 be a

 router or a server on the network segment the switch is serving.